cedmundo/deprecated-bee/README.md

 ## Work in progress

-* Modules.
 * Dictionaries.
 * Map-Filter-Reduce.
 * Lazy iterators.
-* Comments lol.
 * Bultin functions.
-* Move/Reference objects instead of copying.
+* Move/Reference objects instead of copying all the time.

 ## Future features

+* Recursive descent parser.
+* Proper error handling.
+* More descriptive errors.
+* Modules and standard library.
 * JIT and FFI.
-* Concurrency.
+* Concurrency and tasks.
 * Closures instead of current scoping model.
-* Task.
 * Abstract Data Types.

 As you might think, this project is still on heavy development and it's far from being stable, there are leaks on the overall memory